How Richard Nixon built a successful career. Explore key moments that defined the journey.

 In February 1971, Nixon called for more money for sickle-cell research, treatment, and education.

-On July 15, 1971, announcements from Washington and Beijing revealed that President Nixon would visit China the following February.
-This followed secret meetings between Henry Kissinger and Chinese officials, paving the way for closer relations.
+On July 15, 1971, Washington and Beijing announced that President Nixon would visit China the following February, marking a significant breakthrough in U.S.-China relations after secret meetings between Kissinger and Chinese officials.

 In August 1971, with inflation unresolved and an election year looming, Nixon announced temporary wage and price controls, allowed the dollar to float, and ended the convertibility of the dollar into gold.

-In 1971, Nixon covertly aided Pakistan during the Bangladesh Liberation War and ended the direct international convertibility of the U.S. dollar to gold.
+In 1971, Nixon covertly aided Pakistan during the Bangladesh Liberation War and ended the direct international convertibility of the U.S. dollar to gold, effectively taking the United States off the gold standard.

-In 1971, Nixon proposed health insurance reform involving a private health insurance employer mandate, federalization of Medicaid, and support for HMOs.
+In 1971, Nixon proposed health insurance reform, including a private health insurance employer mandate, federalization of Medicaid, and support for HMOs.

 On January 5, 1972, Nixon entered his name on the New Hampshire primary ballot, effectively announcing his candidacy for reelection.